haamedarshad/XACML2mCRL2/Examples (XACML policies and corresponding mCRL2 specifications)/README.md

 # XACML2mCRL2
 *********************************************
+**Please note that these examples are verified using the first version of XACML2mCRL2 (i.e., v1.0).**
+**Since these policies are simplified version of original policies, they cannot be translated to proper mCRL2 specifications using the latest version of XACML2mCRL2 (i.e., v1.2).**

 The following shows the XACML policies and corresponsing mCRL2 specifications of the Examples used in the paper.